fraawlen/cassette/doc/spec.md

 -> open and parse file at path1 then do the same for path2

 a INCLUDE path1 path2
--> not an inclusion because INCLUDE is not first, instead the sequence is now a resource definition
+-> not an inclusion because INCLUDE is not first, instead the sequence is now a resource definition with a resource namespace "a", resource name "INCLUDE", and assigned resource values "path_1" and "path_2"
 ```

 ## 4. Sequences Leads